stevenbenner/jquery-powertip/doc/README.md

 });
 ```

-The PowerTip API will be loaded into jQuery as well as returned to the PowerTip parameter in your `define()` (`query.powertip` in the example above).
+The PowerTip API will be loaded into jQuery as well as returned to the PowerTip parameter in your `define()` (`jquery.powertip` in the example above).

 **Important notes:**